Definition and Clinical FeaturesTop

 Signs and symptoms: Discomfort when speaking or swallowing, cough, hoarseness, sometimes stridor.
 The presence of concomitant fever is suggestive of intercurrent infection.
 In patients with fever, a toxic appearance, significant stridor, or dyspnea, always exclude bacterial tracheitis and epiglottitis.

 The diagnosis of acute laryngitis is based on clinical features.
-Symptoms lasting >3 weeks are an indication for an ENT consultation.
-In the diagnostic workup of chronic laryngitis, laryngoscopy is necessary to exclude malignancy.
+Symptoms lasting >3 weeks are an indication for an ear, nose, and throat (ENT) consultation.
+In the diagnostic workup of chronic laryngitis laryngoscopy is necessary to exclude malignancy.